Degen-dev/Degen-dev/README.md

 - [Neodymium](https://github.com/Degenerate0001/Neodymium) - Addon to [Vanadium](https://github.com/TitaniumNetwork-Dev/Vanadium)
 - [ResilienceFOSS](https://github.com/Degenerate0001/ResilienceFOSS) - Open-Source version of [MikeLime's](https://github.com/MikeLime-dev) Resilience!
-- [Degeneracy](https://github.com/Degenerate0001/Degeneracy) - Closed-source proxy site that is functional and easy to use!
+- [Degeneracy](https://github.com/Degenerate0001/Degeneracy) - A proxy site that is functional and easy to use!

 **Where to talk to me**